What is “Special Circumstances”?

 How can Special Circumstances help?

-So long as you submit your application with the information we need—don't worry, we'll let you know exactly what's required—approved applications can result in:
+So long as you submit your application with the information we need—don't worry, we'll let you know exactly what's required—approved applications may result in:

-- A refund of subject fees – when you paid for your subjects up front, then you had to stop studying after the census date.
+- A refund of subject fees – if you paid for your subjects up front and you had to stop studying after the census date.

-- A re-credit of your FEE-HELP debt – when you used FEE-HELP to cover the cost of your subjects, then you had to stop studying after the census date.
+- A remission of your FEE-HELP debt – if you deferred paying for your subjects fees through a FEE-HELP loan, then you had to stop studying after the census date.

-- A grading of ‘Withdrawn without academic penalty’ (WS grade) – when you had to withdraw from your subject after the final date allowed by your university.
-The approval is made by your uni.
+- A grading of ‘Withdrawn without academic penalty’ (WS grade) – if you had to withdraw from your subject after the final date allowed by your university.
+Note that in this case, the approval is made by your uni.

-One extra thing to note: Special Circumstances cannot help with student loan repayment difficulties.
+Extra things to note: Special Circumstances cannot help with student loan repayment difficulties.
 You can contact the Australian Taxation Office to find out your options.
+And, you must submit your application for Special Circumstances no later than 12 months after the end date of the subject(s) affected by the circumstances which impacted your ability to complete them.

 Answers to your questions about Special Circumstances